 At this point, the end of the current season, I will have already identified my transfer targets for the new season to cover the areas we need to improve.
 I will have already identified those players I want to sell or release.
 I will have identified any players who are wanted by other clubs and as such make sure I have options available to replace them if required.
 While Txiki Begiristain, my current Director of Football, will be busy planning for a summer of player trading, I will be busy working with my coaches to ensure the season to come is a success.

-I wont go into too much detail on how I conduct transfers in this post, which hasn’t changed all that much over the last couple of iterations, but you can read about my transfer process and utilisation of a Director of Football here:
+I won’t go into too much detail on how I conduct transfers in this post, which hasn’t changed all that much over the last couple of iterations, but you can read about my transfer process and utilisation of a Director of Football.

-I hope that by showing you my approach and how I adapt as preseason unfolds I can show you ways in which you can reduce injuries, improve squad Morale and Tactical Familiarity and getting your team prepared.
+I hope that by showing you my approach to preseason training in Football Manager and how I adapt as preseason unfolds I can show you ways in which you can reduce injuries, improve squad Morale and Tactical Familiarity and getting your team prepared.
 Each squad of players is different and so different approaches will be needed.
 Where we’re lacking in certain areas, you might not be.

 The three key objectives for me during preseason are: